jmpsec/osctrl/README.md

 ```

 This will compile all the **osctrl** [components](https://osctrl.net/components/) (`osctrl-tls`, `osctrl-admin`, `osctrl-api`, `osctrl-cli`), placing the binaries in the `bin/` directory.

+If you are working on the new operator UI, the frontend SPA lives in `frontend/` and is built separately from the Go binaries.

 ## 💬 Slack